AusDTO/apiguide/build_and_publish/use_RESTful_urls.rst

 .. note::

-   If an API URL does not contain a version number (anonymous version), then it should be understood that it always reffers to the latest version.
-Because the latest version changes with eache release, anonymous versions are not stable.
+   If an API URL does not contain a version number (anonymous version), then it should be understood that it always refers to the latest version.
+Because the latest version changes with each release, anonymous versions are not stable.

 ..
 Don’t accept any requests that do not specify a version number.